Nuremberg Airport: Public transit

 Bus number 30 connects the airport with bus and Tram stop "am Wegfeld" before continuing to Erlangen.
 Since December 2015 new bus line 33 was installed, allowing passengers from Nuremberg's west-neighbouring city Fürth getting to the airport quicker without taking a detour via Nuremberg Central Station.
 Since the extension of Tram Line 4 from Thon to am Wegfeld, Bus line 30 which formerly terminated in Thon has been rerouted to the airport, thus offering a direct connection to downtown Erlangen from the airport for the first time.
 The bus takes a route through local neighborhoods which predate the airport and makes use of streets which are otherwise closed to motorized traffic, including a short stretch through the airport parking lot.
 During much of the day lines 30 and 33 overlap between "am Wegfeld" and the airport for a ten-minute headway.

 Other buses

 Lufthansa also offers a bus service from Nuremberg to Munich.
-The bus route replaces a former fight, that was withdrawn during the pandemic and not reinstated after restrictions were lifted in part due to criticism by environmentalist groups.
+The bus route replaces a former flight, that was withdrawn during the pandemic and not reinstated after restrictions were lifted in part due to criticism by environmentalist groups.
 The Lufthansa Express Bus leaves from Parking space P2.